 - Partners must start on opposite feet, with an allowable hold that requires a minimum of a single hand hold for the first four bars.
-No entrances are allowed in Closed American Smooth A single curtsey facing partner in Viennese Waltz is allowed. - Traditional Ballroom Holds must comprise 6 complete bars-within the first minute of dancing. - Partners may not completely separate for more than 4 bars in a row then must regain a connection (allowable hold) for at least 2 bars before releasing hold again.
-In Viennese Waltz partners may separate for a maximum of 8 consecutive bars, then must regain a connection (allowable hold) for at least 4 bars before releasing hold again. - Standing spins may be danced in any allowable Hold or Position for up to 4 bars.
-Both feet must remain on the floor.
-The partners' timings do not have to match in Gold Standing Spins/Runarounds - Continuous partnership Pivots for up to 3 bars.
+No entrances are allowed in Closed American Smooth A single curtsy facing partner in Viennese Waltz is allowed. - Traditional Hold must comprise 6 complete bars-within the first minute of dancing. - Partners may not completely separate for more than 4 bars in a row then must regain a connection (allowable hold) for at least 2 bars before releasing hold again.
+In Viennese Waltz partners may separate for a maximum of 8 consecutive bars, then must regain a connection (allowable hold) for at least 4 bars before releasing hold again. - Advanced Runarounds and Standing Spins may be danced in any Silver or Gold allowable Holds and Position for up to 4 bars.
+Both partner's feet must remain on the floor.
+The partners' timings need not match.
+The partner performing the Standing Spin may balance on one leg for up to 2 bars.
+Basic or Advanced Runarounds and Standing Spins are not permitted in Tango. - Standing Spin/(Tornillo): One partner running forward in a circle, the other partner balancing on one or both feet.
+Partners feet must remain on floor. - Continuous partnership Pivots for up to 3 bars.
 Syncopations are allowed in Waltz only and may use 1 syncopation per bar. - All supported picture lines are allowed (above standing waist level) up to a maximum of 4 bars per picture line. - No lifts are allowed. - The Following movements are considered Open and are not allowed in Bronze, Silver and Gold Syllabus events: Entrances, Dips and Drops below waist level, Knee Drops, Sit Drops, Floor Slashes, Sitting Hens, Horse and Cart with Arabesque or any elevated position(s) of the free leg, Drags. - Kicks, Rondes, Developés no more than waist high. - Jumping, skipping and hopping are not permitted.